Estimate Time5 min

 A self-employed 401(k), also known as a solo 401(k), can be an option for maximizing retirement savings even if you're not making a lot of money.

 Who can open one?
-If you are self-employed or own a business or partnership with no employees you can open a self-employed 401(k).
-A spouse who works in the business can participate as well.
+If you are self-employed or own a business or partnership with no employees (other than your spouse), you can open a self-employed 401(k).
+If you employ your spouse, they can participate as well.

-How it works You get 2 opportunities for contributing to a self-employed 401(k)—first as the employee, and again as the employer.
+How it works You get 2 opportunities for contributing to a self-employed 401(k)—first as the employer, and again as the employee.

 As the employer, you can contribute up to 25% of your eligible earnings.
 The employer contribution is always made before tax.
 (Similar adjustments as needed for a SEP IRA contribution limit are needed to determine the employer portion of the solo 401(k) contribution limit.
 Consult a tax expert or the IRS website for details on computing eligible earnings.)

 Who it may help These accounts give small business owners the opportunity to save a significant amount of money each year.
-The total that can be contributed for employee and employer is $69,000 in 2024, plus an additional $7,500 for people age 50 and over.
+The total that can be contributed for employee and employer combined is $70,000 in 2025, plus applicable catch-up amounts.

-Things to keep in mind After the plan assets hit $250,000, you have to file Form 5500 with the IRS.
+Things to keep in mind After the plan assets hit $250,000, you have to file Form 5500-EZ with the IRS.

-The deadline for setting up the plan is the employer's tax filing deadline.
-Similarly, both employer and employee can make contributions to the account until your business' tax-filing deadline for the year, including extensions.
+The deadline for setting up the plan is the employer's tax filing deadline, plus extensions.
+Similarly, the employer can make contributions to the employee's account until the business' tax-filing deadline for the year, including extensions.
+However, to be able to make both the employee AND employer contributions, employers must have opened their plans and employees must have made their deferral elections by the end of the calendar year they are contributing for.

 SIMPLE IRA

-Like a 401(k), this account offers tax-deferral and pretax contributions, plus an employee contribution and an employer match.
+Like a 401(k), this account offers tax-deferred, pre-tax contributions, plus an employee contribution and an employer match.

 Who can open one?
-Anyone who is self-employed or a small-business owner can open a SIMPLE IRA.
-Small businesses with 100 employees or fewer can also open a SIMPLE IRA plan.
+Anyone who is self-employed or a small-business owner with 100 employees or fewer can open a SIMPLE IRA plan.

 How it works Like the self-employed 401(k), you get 2 chances to contribute.

 • As the employer, you must either put in a 3% matching contribution or a 2% nonelective contribution.
-The latter is not contingent on the employee contribution, the way a matching contribution to a 401(k) typically is.
-The employer may also make a uniform non-elective contribution to all employees of the lessor of 10% of compensation or $5,000.
+Employers with 26-100 employees can choose up to a 4% match or 3% nonelective contribution.
+The nonelective contribution is not contingent on the employee contribution, the way a matching contribution to a 401(k) typically is.
+The employer may also make an additional uniform, nonelective contribution to all employees of the lessor of 10% of compensation or $5,000.

 But be aware that a SIMPLE IRA can require the employer to make contributions to the plan even if the business has no profits.